Saint Ita, virgin (Memorial)

 In the morning, while it was still very dark, he got up and went out to a deserted place, and there he prayed.
 And Simon and his companions hunted for him.
 When they found him, they said to him, "Everyone is searching for you."
 He answered, "Let us go on to the neighbouring towns, so that I may proclaim the message there also; for that is what I came out to do."
 And he went throughout Galilee, proclaiming the message in their synagogues and casting out demons.

-Young Samuel ran to the old priest and said anxiously, "Here I am.
-You called me!"
-This happened three times, and each time old Eli told him, "I did not call you.
-Go back to sleep."
-The Hebrew sounds quiet and mellow, a whispering play on words: Lo' kerati beni; shub shahab.
-Finally, old Eli advises that if God should call again, he should answer, "Speak, Lord, your servant is listening."
-And so Samuel became a prophet, a spokesman for God, who changed the course of Israel's history.
-His tranquil home life at the sanctuary at Shiloh was disrupted by the call to become God's prophet.
+Young Samuel got up anxiously and ran to the old priest’s bedroom to say, “Here I am.
+You called me!”
+This happened three times, and each time old Eli assured the lad, “I did not call you.
+Go back to sleep.”
+The Hebrew sounds quiet and mellow, a whispering play on words: Lo’ kerati beni; shub shahab.
+Finally, old Eli advises that if God should call again, he should answer, “Speak, Lord, your servant is listening.”
+And in this way Samuel became a prophet, a spokesman for God, who changed the course of Israel’s history.
+His tranquil home life at the sanctuary at Shiloh was disrupted by the call to become God’s prophet.

-There are echoes of another prophetic vocation in today's gospel.
-After preaching in the synagogue, Jesus goes to Peter's home in Capernaum and finds Peter's mother-in-law in bed with a fever.
-How normal it was for him to notice when people were ill; and not to just stand there as a spectator.
-He took her by the hand and helped her up, "and the fever left her."
+In today’s gospel there are echoes of another prophetic vocation.
+After preaching in the synagogue, Jesus goes into a house in Capernaum where he finds Peter’s mother-in-law in bed with a fever.
+It was normal for him to notice when people were ill; and when he saw it, he did not just stand there as a spectator.
+He took her by the hand and helped her up, “and the fever left her.”
 Remarkably, the newly-recovered woman offers hospitality to Jesus and his friends.
 Then the crowds gather, the sick are laid at the doorstep, and mentally deranged people are freed of the demon within them.

-The hubbub was too much even for Jesus.
-Early next morning, he went off to a lonely place to spend time in prayer.
-But word had gone out and he was tracked down by Simon with the reproach, "Everyone is looking for you."
-He responded by moving about among the neighbouring villages to preach... "for that is what I have come to do."
-Like Samuel, Jesus had a strong sense of mission, to do God's work.
-He wants us also to be faithful to our calling; to share his spirit with others, and take time out for prayer and reflection.
-In our own way, we take our part in Jesus' vocation in life.
+The hubbub that followed was too much even for Jesus.
+Early next morning, he went off to a quiet place to spend time in prayer.
+But word had gone out and he was tracked down by Simon with the reproach, “Everyone is looking for you.”
+He responded by moving about among the neighbouring villages to preach… “for that is what I have come to do.”
+Like Samuel, Jesus had a strong sense of mission, to do God’s work.
+He expects us to be faithful to our calling too; to share his spirit with others, and make time for prayer and reflection.
+In our own way, we share in Jesus’ vocation in life.

-Two points stand out in today's gospel.
-The first is healing activity; the other is the need for quiet prayer.
-The life-giving power of Jesus is seen in healing Simon Peter's mother-in-law.
+Two points to note in today’s gospel: healing activity and quiet prayer.
+The life-giving power of Jesus leads to the healing of Simon Peter’s mother-in-law.
 He goes on to heal the many sick people who were brought to him.
 These healings brought the people crowding to see him.
-But in the morning, long before dawn, Jesus goes off by himself to a quiet place to pray.
+But on the next morning, long before dawn, Jesus goes off by himself to a quiet place to pray.